atlassian/smith/README.md

 * Graph of dependencies is defined explicitly.
 * It uses polling and blocks while waiting for the resource to become READY.
-* The goal of Smith is to manage instances of TPRs.
+* The goal of Smith is to manage instances of CRs.
 App Controller cannot manage them as of this writing.

 ### On [Helm](https://helm.sh/)
 Helm is a package manager for Kubernetes.
 Smith operates on a lower level, even though it can be used by a human,